xtremblorx/Path_recurse_directory_n_levels/README.md

-##### Please close bat file when python.%i.py is FINISHED WRITING where %i is the DEPTH
+##### Please Kill the bat file when python.%i.py is FINISHED WRITING where %i is the DEPTH

 #####  Here is a sample command to run All python files, where 5 is the depth: